Theme - Gravediggers

 Trenchers form the highly-trained core of Cygnar's armed might, and this theme allows you to field an entire force of them.

 You end up with quite a balanced army, especially from a scenario-scoring point of view, with a variety of warjacks, units and solos.
 This makes it a pretty versatile force for playing Steamroller scenarios.
+This is also currently the only theme force where you can take a ranking officer to your Mercenary unit choice, making them a friendly faction model.

 Countering high ARM values are what Gravediggers will struggle with.
 Most models will only be equipped with POW 10 or 11 weapons with a similar P+S in melee.

-Your main options for mitigating this areare:
+Your main options for mitigating this are:

 - Combined Ranged Attack on the Trencher Infantry and Long Gunners allows them to put out some high POW shots, although this can mean some hard choices into infantry spam lists played by Cephalyx or even Cryx.